ihbrune/Anti-DoS-Valve/README.md

                 shareOfRetainedFormerRequests="0"
         />

-The second valve will only monitors requests to */valvetest2* and then imposes a stricter limitation.
+The second valve only monitors requests to */valvetest2* and imposes a stricter limitation.
 Give it a try, in the logs you will see the different log messages from the two valves.

+Possible applications for multi-instance configurations:

+*Trying out a new configuration:*

+In this case you add the new configuration in simulationMode and see how it behaves.
+To keep your server protected you leave the current configuration active until you switch to the new configuration

+*Allowing higher access rates for 'friendly' servers:*

+If you have known servers accessing your service with a higher rate than you would like to allow everyone else you might use two valves: Your first valve defines the (lower) limits you let everyone use.
+In *alwaysAllowedIPs* we place the addresses of the known servers, this makes the first valve ignore requests from this servers.

+In the second value we define the more generous limits we impose on the known servers.
+We will also impose these limits on everyone else, but the other servers are already limited by the first valve, so this does not matter.